Quasirandom Load Balancing: Analysis on the hypercube

 Our analysis also uses the \emph{geometric distribution} with parameter~$p$, which is defined by $\Geo(p)(t)=(1-p)^{t-1}\,p$ for $t \in \N \setminus \{ 0 \}$ and $\Geo(p)(0)=0$.
 It is easy to check that $\Geo(p)$ is log-concave.
 Moreover, the $z$\nobreakdash-transform of $\Geo(p)$ is

-For each node $i\in\path$, let $\lp_i$ be the loop probability at node~$i$ and $\rp_i$ be the \emph{upward probability}, i.e., the probability to move to node $i+1$.
+For each node $i\in\path$, let $\lp_i$ be the loop probability at node~$i$ and $\rp_i$ be the \emph{upward probability}, i.e., the probability of moving to node $i+1$.
 Then, the \emph{downward probability} at node~$i$ is $1-\lp_i-\rp_i$.
 We can assume that $\rp_i>0$ for all $i\in\pathN$.
 We are interested in the first-passage probabilities $\ff_{0,d}(t)$.
 Observe that

-In the following, we will show that $\ff_{0,d}(t)$ is \emph{log-concave}.
+In the following argument, we will show that $\ff_{0,d}(t)$ is \emph{log-concave}.
 Indeed, we show a much stronger result: \begin{thm} Consider a random walk on a path $\path=(0,1, \ldots, d)$ starting at node~$0$.
 If $\lp_i\ge\frac{1}{2}$ for all nodes $i\in\path$, then $\ff_{0,d}$ can be expressed as convolution of $d$~independent geometric distributions. \end{thm}

 As the geometric distribution is log-concave and the convolution of log-concave functions is again log-concave (cf.~\facref{unimodal}), we immediately get the following corollary. \begin{cor} Consider a random walk on a path $\path=(0,1, \ldots, d)$ starting at node~$0$.
 If $\lp_i\ge\frac{1}{2}$ for all nodes $i\in\path$, then $\ff_{0,d}(t)$ is log-concave in~$t$. \end{cor}